-According to a scripture passage, Ecclesiastes 3:1-8, there is a time for all things.
+According to scripture passages, Ecclesiastes 3:1-8, there is a time for all things.
 In life, there are seasons for all things.
 Whether the season is a natural season or symbolic of a seasonal changes in one’s life, nothing stays the same.
 Each passing day or year is the beginning of a new change or moment.

 The young will grow old and lay aside their folly.
 The old will become feeble.
 For this reason, one should redeem the time at hand.
 If you’re a youth, enjoy life as a youth.
 Play hard, have fun, be a child.

 No days are guaranteed for young or old.
 Why not enjoy the moment you’re in?
 We live life at a fast pace and “some other time” seems a better time than the present moment.
-But, as time pass, looking back, we gain an appreciation for the moment or time that has passed.
+But, as time passes, looking back, we gain an appreciation for the moment or time that has passed.
 Seize and appreciate your present moment.

 Response to the Daily Prompt Challenge.
 Today’s word (Playful)